adammark/Markup.js/README.md

 `ormore` (a, b): returns a if a >= b, else returns false

 `orless` (a, b): returns a if a <= b, else returns false

+`between` (a, b, c): returns a if a is between b and c, inclusive, else returns false

 `equals` (a, b): returns a if a == b, else returns false